Jay-Plumb/hackathon-chat/readme.md

 ## Setup
 A bot was created in spark and an ngrok tunnel was used to the webhook.
 A learning algorithm classifies the sentences and the size of the text it altered (the larger the font, the more relevant the information).

+To run the setup, please do the following:

 1. In terminal, call `ngrok http <portNumber>`
 2. Generate webhook using [Spark for Developers website](https://developer.ciscospark.com/endpoint-webhooks-post.html)
   * In 'Request Headers', change Authorization to Bearer Token of the bot